sugu2344/task4/README.md

 # Income Expense Calculator
-Created a fully functional Income Expense Calculator using HTML, CSS, and JavaScript.
-This project should allow the users to add, edit, and delete income and expense entries, providing an overview of their financial status.
+Created a  Income Expense Calculator using HTML, CSS, and JavaScript.
+This project  allows the users to add, edit, and delete income and expense entries, providing an overview of their financial status.
 The project will implement CRUD (Create, Read, Update, Delete) operations to manage the data.

 =>Include 3 filters [ “all”, “income”, “expense” ] to get only the needed data.